PavelUrbanec/100-plus-python-coding-problems-with-solutions/Simple-Game/Guess-game.md

 Build a simple guessing game where it will continuously ask the user to enter a number between 1 and 10.

 If the user's guesses matched, the user will score 10 points, and display the score.
-If the users' guess doesn’t match display the generated number.
+If the users' guess doesn’t match, display the generated number.

 Also, if the user enters “q” then stop the game.